ULTRA-VAGUE/Tensordock-GPU-Alert/README.md

 To get your chat ID Invite @raw_data_bot to a newly made group.

-Upon joining it will output a JSON file where your chat id will be located at message.chat.id.

 **Step 5: Update the Python Script**

 Replace 'YOUR_BOT_TOKEN' and 'YOUR_CHAT_ID' in the Python script with your actual bot token and chat ID.
 Don´t forget the minus for the Chat ID.